tlclay/TB-FAQ/README.md

 ### 4. Making items for the faq

 This is mostly covered in the stickied thread in HS HQ.
 You'll want to use **[item_template.html](https://github.com/TB-FAQ/TB-FAQ/blob/master/FAQ%20Items/item_template.html)** as your base when making a new item since it has the minimum required markup and styling.
+Common/useful scripts can be found in the [js folder](https://github.com/TB-FAQ/TB-FAQ/tree/master/js).

 **Make sure not to edit anything outside of the area's I specify inside the file - these changes cannot and will not be implemented into the live site.
 Everything outside the marked areas is just there as a framework so you can work in an accurate environment.**